AdityaSeth777/PCC-CS391/10.1 - Sort Array - Insertion Sort/Readme.md

+Question -> Write a program to sort an array using Insertion sort in C.

 This is a program to sort an array using insertion sort in C.

 The program first asks the user to enter the size of the array, followed by the elements of the array.
 It then calls the insertion_sort function with the array and its size as arguments.